awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

    1. For **Global database identifier**, enter a meaningful name\.

-   1. For **Credentials Settings**, enter your own password for the `postgres` user account for the DB instance, or let Aurora generate one for you\.
+   1. For **Credentials Settings**, enter your own password for the `postgres` user account for the DB instance, or have Aurora generate one for you\.
 If you choose Auto generate a password, you get an option to copy the password\.
 ![\[Screenshot of Aurora MySQL 5.6.10a Engine options when creating an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-ams-5610a-1.png)

-1. For **Encryption**, enable or disable encryption as needed for your use case\.
+1. For **Encryption**, enable or disable encryption as needed\.

-1. The remaining sections of the Create database page configure the **Primary region settings**\.
+1. The remaining sections of the **Create database** page configure the **Primary region settings**\.
 Complete these as follows:

    1. For **DB instance size**, choose `db.r4`, `db.r5`, or another memory optimized DB instance size\.
 If necessary, choose **Include previous generation classes** to select the DB instance class you want to use\.
 ![\[Screenshot of Aurora MySQL 5.6.10a Primary regions settings section of Create database page.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-ams-5610a-2.png)

    1. For **Availability & durability**, we recommend that you choose to have Aurora create an Aurora Replica in a different AZ for you\.
-If you don't create an Aurora Replica now, you'll need to do it later\.
+If you don't create an Aurora Replica now, you need to do it later\.

    1. For **Connectivity**, choose the virtual private cloud \(VPC\) based on Amazon VPC that defines the virtual networking environment for this DB instance\.
 You can choose the defaults to simplify this task\.

    1. For **Encryption key**, choose the key to use\.
-If you didn't choose Encryption in the previous step, you can disregard this entry\.
+If you didn't choose **Encryption** earlier, disregard this option\.

-   1. Complete the **Database authentication** settings for your use case\.
-To simplify the process, you can choose **Password authentication** now and set up AWS Identity and Access Management later\.
+   1. Complete the **Database authentication** settings\.
+To simplify the process, you can choose **Password authentication** now and set up IAM later\.

    1. For **Additional configuration**, do the following: